amaranth-lang/rfcs/text/0066-simulation-time.md

 ## Unresolved questions
 [unresolved-questions]: #unresolved-questions

+- With the scope of `Period` extended beyond simulation, where do we put it?

 - The usual bikeshedding.
   - Case, e.g. `.MHz` vs `.mhz`.

+- Should `Period` also have properties to return the reciprocal frequency?

 ## Future possibilities
 [future-possibilities]: #future-possibilities